 The Canada-India Acceleration Program (CIAP) aims to help female entrepreneurs expand into emerging markets, like India.
+For business expansion, sourcing Canadian international Angel Investors and connections in your targeted market are key to facilitating growth.
+CIAP is primed to support you from preliminary market research to finding these connections.
 Our program is divided into three key phases:

 - Soft Landing